sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 parentNode, previousSibling, nextSibling (and vs. preceding/following), ownerDocument, CharacterData, [exception names],...
 * Why should documentElement have to be a singleton?
-    ** XML requires it, but there's no reason it had to; the grammar would be just fine.
+    ** XML requires it, but there's no reason it had to.
-    ** It forces a Document/DocumentFragment distinction, which complicates the class structure for little gain (and arguable loss).
+    ** It forces unnecessary Document/DocumentFragment distinction.
-    ** Without that rule, Document would just be an Element with no parent, which is normal for trees.
-Oh, and a few added properties vars (encoding, etc).
+    ** Without that rule, Document would just be an Element with a few added properties.

 ==DOM 3==